- Bachelor's: University of Richmond

-Shannon's career has focused on working in the fields of psychology and education as a teacher, student affairs administrator, and counselor.
-She is interested in the place where technology, psychology, and education converge.
+Shannon is interested in the place where technology, psychology, and education converge.
 She also works with a variety of social media, new technologies, and online teaching competencies.
-Her research within the PhD program focuses on ethical and moral decision-making, social media, and mental health/illness issues within the media.
-Her dissertation topic is on ethical decision making by journalists while reporting from the scene of a school shooting.
+Her research within the PhD program focused on ethical and moral decision-making, digital media, and mental health/illness issues.
+Her dissertation topic was on ethical decision making by journalists while reporting from the scene of a school shooting.
 Shannon has worked in higher education in a variety of administrative and teaching roles since 1995 and joined the Bellisario College in January 2011 as the Director of eLearning Initiatives to build the existing portfolio of online and hybrid courses and programs.

 Specialties: Online learning, social media, teaching with technology, childhood and adolescent development, psychological issues, family/systems therapy, college student development, pedagogy, professional development and training, crisis management, supervision.